There's Gold In The Mountains on the bootlegs

 Mountain Boy (Track

-2012), or There's Gold In The Mountains (Track 2013), although these tracks may just be short instrumentals used in the movie with no additional vocals by Elvis.
+2012), or There's Gold In The Mountains (Track 2013), although these instrumentals are used in the movie with no additional vocals by Elvis.

 In March of 2007, Sony decided to go through